-For the years ended June 30, 2019 and 2018, the Foundation received additional donated supplies and equipment with fair values of approximately \$250,000 and \$570,000, respectively, which were immediately passed to organizations for use in the Foundation's sponsored projects.
+For the years ended June 30, 2020 and 2019, the Foundation also received donated supplies and equipment with fair values of \$16,506,211 and \$250,950, respectively, which were immediately passed to organizations for use in the Foundation's sponsored projects.
 Since these supplies and equipment were passed on to other organizations, based on need as determined by the Foundation, they are reflected in the accompanying statements of activities as both contribution revenue and an expense.